PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/AgendaCategory/variables/AgendaCategorySchema.md

 \> `const` **AgendaCategorySchema**: `Schema`\<`any`, `Model`\<`any`, `any`, `any`, `any`, `any`, `any`\>, `object`, `object`, `object`, `object`, `DefaultSchemaOptions`, `object`, `Document`\<`unknown`, `object`, `FlatRecord`\<`object`\>\> & `FlatRecord`\<`object`\> & `object`\>

-This is the Mongoose schema for an agenda category (test-change).
+Mongoose schema definition for an agenda category document.

 ## Param